sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 There are two issues.
 <!-- [Dart VM FFI Vision written by Google dart-lang Team Engineer](https://gist.github.com/mraleph/2582b57737711da40262fad71215d62e) -->

-● A lot of Glue Code
+● A lot of glue code
 I have to write a lot of glue code in both Dart and a respective platform language.

 ● Performance